Lesson 26 of 55: Multimodal MCP – Images, PDFs, and Audio With Google Gemini

 What to Check Right Now

-OpenAI and MCP: Tool Calling with GPT-4o and o3
+Lesson 17 of 55: OpenAI + MCP Tool Calling With GPT-4o and o3

 OpenAI’s tool calling is where MCP integration becomes immediately tangible.
 You have an MCP server with tools registered on it.
 You have a GPT-4o or o3 model that needs to use those tools.
 The integration is three steps: list tools from MCP, convert them to OpenAI’s function format, run the completion loop.
 This lesson builds that integration from scratch, explains every conversion step, and covers the failure modes that will break your agent in the middle of a production run.